peterheard01/logic-room/_posts/powering-the-cross-platform-economy-with-javascript/2017-06-21-powering-the-cross-platform-economy-with-javascript.md

 In order to write software, companies turn to one of three methods.
 They either hire some permanent developers to help them create it, or they contract in some independent contractors (on short term contracts) give them a spec and let them heave-ho, or they work with an external software consultancy.

 All three models are open to, and often do, exhibit detrimental factors that end up with software that is written to specifically solve a problem.
-The systems are often developed independently to be standalone, once they are finished they hit the BAU (Business As Usual) which are maintenance teams who supposedly keep on top of them and upgrade and enhance them.
+The systems are often developed independently to be standalone, once they are finished they hit the BAU (Business as Usual) which are maintenance teams who supposedly keep on top of them and upgrade and enhance them.

 Then after a few years the systems become bigger, they become more cumbersome, the code quality declines and they end up with excessive technical debt.
 Typically, managers are assigned to the management of these systems but do not actually fully integrate their management expertise at the code level.
 They simply manage it from a staffing and resourcing level.